-Biological Sciences (MA)
+Biological Sciences (MA) — Biological Sciences (MS)

-Students Completing a master's degree in Biological Sciences will be able to:
+Students completing a master’s degree in Biological Sciences will be able to:

 - Demonstrate an understanding of multiple fields and approaches within Biology